Nursing Home Abuse Lawyer Houston, TX

 - Excessive verbiage and speaking on and on

 - Excessive reassurance that everything will be fine

 These signs show that there is not a standard of care being followed at the nursing home, and can be a cause for alarm that something is amiss.

 If your loved one has been a victim of nursing home exploitation or neglect, make sure to contact our professionals at John K. Zaid & Associates, PLLC so we can fight for the rights your loved one deserves.
-A nursing home abuse lawyer Houston, TX families trust will bring you the peace your family needs at this time, so call today.
+A nursing home abuse lawyer in Houston, TX can bring you the peace your family needs at this time, so call today